UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ### Hypothesis 3: The use of autonomous systems could extend the range of military operations.
 tbd.

-Since the full potential of autonomous systems can only be estimated today due to technologies that are not yet fully developed, we want to use a simulation environment in which these technologies are already available.
-Therefore we use virtual simulation instead of robotics for our experiments.

 ## Preliminary framework / setup of the experimental Study Method Plan